 Construction.
 The propeller lamination consists of 10 ash plies.
 The outboard leading edge of approx. 600 mm (measured along diameter) had aluminum sheathing.
-Originally the propeller was covered by black Tonkilaque coating.
+The propeller might be covered by black coating.

 Aircraft and Engine.
 The propeller was used – again most likely – for Polish built Potez XXV.